 Peptides can be modified at the N terminus, in the middle, or at the C terminus.
 In general, some standard peptide moieties must be accessible in order to be modified: an N-terminal amino group, the amino group of Lys, the thiol group of Cys, the hydroxyl groups of Ser, Thr, and Tyr, the C=NH group of Arg, and the C-terminal carboxyl group.

-Chemically synthesized peptides have free amino and carboxy termini.
-Please state any need for N-terminal acetylation or C-terminal amidation during the ordering process.
-It is impossible to perform these modifications after synthesis.
+Chemically synthesized peptides have free N- and C-termini.
+Please state any need for N-terminal acetylation or C-terminal amidation during the ordering process because it is impossible to perform these modifications after synthesis.

-N-terminal acetylation and C-terminal amidation reduce the overall charge of a peptide so that the solubility may decrease.
-But the stability of the peptide could be increased because the terminal acetylation/amidation will generate a closer mimic of the native protein.
-Thus these modifications may increase the biological activity of a peptide.
+N-terminal acetylation and C-terminal amidation reduce the overall charge of a peptide; therefore, its overall solubility might decrease.
+However, the stability of the peptide could also be increased because the terminal acetylation/amidation generates a closer mimic of the native protein.
+Therefore, these modifications might increase the biological activity of a peptide.

-Reference: The authors in this paper described the benefits of acetylation and amidation.
-They have been doing acetylation and amidation of their blocker peptides for years.
-In one of the publications (please see Biophysical Journal Volume 95 November 2008 4879–4889, figure 2).
-They described the advantages of using this procedures to improve the efficiency of blockers.
-Figure 2 in this publication provides experimental argumentation to illustrate that the acetylating the N-terminus and amidating the C-terminus improved the channel blocking efficiency of their peptides.
+Reference: The laboratory of Michael Forma has been acetylating and amidating their blocker peptide and describing the benefits for several years.
+In one such publication (Biophysical Journal Volume 95 November 2008 4879–4889, Figure 2), they described the advantages of using these modifications to improve the blocking efficiency.
+Figure 2 in this publication provides a convincing experimental argument to suggest that the acetylating the N-terminus and amidating the C-terminus improved the channel blocking efficiency of their peptides.